dsandeep124/dsandeep124/README.md

 - 👋 Hi, I’m @dsandeep124
 - 👀 I’m interested in wireless communications, embedded systems, signal processing
-- 🌱 I’m currently learning Bluetooth, Wi-Fi protocols and embedded systems
+- 🌱 I’m currently working on 5G NR and have previously worked on Bluetooth, Wi-Fi protocols simulation
 - 💞️ I’m looking to collaborate on anything that includes my interests
 - 📫 How to reach me?
 Drop a mail to sdraksharam@yahoo.com/ ping me via www.linkedin.com/in/sandeep-draksharam-140a14b4